KarrLab/obj_tables/docs/migration.rst

 code fragments in greater detail.
 CLI commands create templates of some of these files.

-.. todo: which commands & files?
+.. todo: which commands & files? make a table of that, perhaps

 .. csv-table:: Configuration files in schema repos
    :file: ./migration/migrations_rst_tables_schema_repo_config.csv